 The Phenomenology of Shadow Recognition

-The first sign of shadow projection appears as a strong emotional reaction to anyone or anything in the environment (Wilber, 1979, p.
+The first sign of Jungian shadow psychological projection appears as a strong emotional reaction to anyone or anything in the environment (Wilber, 1979, p.
 94).
 More precisely, the first-person experience of such affect feels visceral, impulsive and automatic, more like an unconscious reflex than a conscious, intentional response (Bennett, 1966, p.
 119).
 The instinctive reflex arising out of such affect then projects the source of the feeling outwardly onto some other person, thing or situation, often in the form of emotionally pungent criticism and blame (1966, p.
 119).
 It is this very tendency, in fact, which can serve as the prime indicator that the shadow is in play.
 By becoming mindfully aware of the people to whom the persona is positively or negatively attracted, in addition to the outwardly focused perceptions which accompany such attraction, it is possible to recognize the shadow (Welwood, 200, p.
 208).

 Surprisingly, the Christian New Testament may offer subtle insights into how the shadow can be detected and integrated.
 Jesus, during his famous sermon on the mount, asks,”Why do you notice the splinter in your brother's eye, but do not perceive the wooden beam in your own eye?
 How can you say to your brother, ‘Let me remove that splinter from your eye,' while the wooden beam is in your eye” (Matthew 7: 3 – 4, New American Bible)?
 His aim here appears to be to encourage his disciples to investigate their own first-person experience during the act of fault-finding.
 His emphasis is on inquiring into why and how such criticism arises, particularly on how its very development emanates from a failure to acknowledge much greater defects within themselves.